aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/02-on-premises-integration-solutions.md

 ## Establishing AWS Site-to-Site VPN Connection

-See [Establishing a AWS Site-to-Site VPN Connection]({{< relref "03-site-to-site-vpn" >}}) to quickly get a VPN connection established in support of your first few production workloads.
+See [Reviewing AWS Site-to-Site VPN Connection Options]({{< relref "03-review-site-to-site-vpn-architecture" >}}) to review your options and quickly get a VPN connection established in support of your first few production workloads.

 ## Planning for AWS Direct Connect